HR Insights: Handling layoffs with emotional intelligence

 Let's be clear up front: Firing an employee is about that person, not you.
 Your focus during the layoff process should be to balance your professionalism with their well-being.

 "It's difficult to be the face of a company's unpopular decision, but it doesn't diminish the empathy we have for those affected.
-We care about these people, some of whom we've worked very closely [with] for a long time," says Bryan Otte, founder and CEO of HRPlus, and formerly chief human resource officer at SmartBrief.
+We care about these people, some of whom we've worked very closely [with] for a long time," says Bryan Otte, founder and CEO of HRPlus, and formerly chief HR officer at SmartBrief.
 "And if the economy is a mess, as it is today, the pressure on [those getting fired] is practically unbearable.
 I can say from experience, and as someone who coaches others, that it never gets easier."

 While plenty of articles explain how to make a dismissal easier on the person exiting the company, few talk about the impact terminating employees has on business leaders and HR managers, especially during a crisis like the coronavirus pandemic, a merger or bottom-line-related downsizing.